UPDATED APRIL 1, 2020

 May the Board of Education conduct a remote meeting online or by telephone?

 Ohio’s Open Meetings Act, R.C. §121.22, requires a board of education to conduct meetings that are open to the public.
-Under state law, a member of a public body such as a school board must attend meetings in person.
-A public entity may not conduct a public meeting remotely unless the General Assembly has authorized it to do so.
-Boards of education have not yet been granted this authority.
-Typically, all meetings must be conducted in person and open to the public, even during a pandemic.
-The attorney general has declared as much in an opinion published in 2009, and concluded that a township could not meet remotely during a pandemic or other public health emergency, even to provide needed response services because this would interfere with the public’s ability to attend.
+Prior to the COVID-19 pandemic, a member of a public body was required to attend meetings in person even during a health emergency.
+The Ohio attorney general declared as much in an opinion published in 2009, and concluded that a township could not meet remotely during a pandemic or other public health emergency, even to provide needed response services because this would interfere with the public’s ability to attend.
 Click here to access 2009 OAG 034.
+Rather, the Attorney General recognized that a public entity was not permitted to conduct a public meeting remotely unless the General Assembly had authorized it to do so through legislative action.

 What happens if a majority of board members are unable or unwilling to attend meetings due to personal choice, a quarantine or government order?

-Will the General Assembly change these laws in response to the COVID-19 pandemic?
+Will the General Assembly make further changes in the law to respond to the COVID-19 pandemic?

 It is likely that local, state and federal governments will work diligently with school districts and communities to address the many challenges that COVID-19 has caused and is likely to cause in the future.
 Therefore, it is possible that legislative measures will be taken that will allow public bodies to operate differently than before in response to the public health needs of the community.
 It is not yet certain how serious the pandemic will become, how long it will last, and what short and long-term impacts it will have on school operations.
 In the meantime, boards should regularly consult trusted sources and with legal counsel to explore options and weigh risks during this novel pandemic situation.